-Malaysian keep the Siamese Fighting Fishes for gambling purposes.
+Malaysians keep the Siamese Fighting Fish for gambling purposes.

 60 Steady (English)

-While English speakers use this to describe something firm or stable, we Malaysians use this word when we’re describing someone who’s laid back and chill.
+While English speakers use this to describe something firm or stable, we Malaysians use this word when telling someone who’s laid back and chill.

 Example: “Sean is taking his big exam today, but he still seems very steady ah.”